laminin/laminin.github.io/_posts/2016-04-15-hey-bash-i-love-you.md

 ### Happiness is helping my parents to use android phone :-

 Immediately i taught her to unlock the phone, navigate to apps screen, open music player app and play the songs.
 After two three attempts playing a mp3 song was a piece of cake for her.
 Next day i went to my Grandma home, when i came back my mom told me, "I was playing the songs, one song was really really good, so i paused the song at the end, i want to hear the song again".
 Hurray!
 Success!, I wanted to teach her about file explorer or Music player's view songs options, but i felt it might confuse her.
-So i told her mom i will teach those once you familiar with android.
+So i told her, "mom i will teach them once you familiar with android".
 Then i taught her  to play video songs, making a call from contacts, receiving a call.
 She kept trying all four apps and  became very comfortable.
 After the holidays i came back to work.
 Everyday when we talk i ask her about the phone and songs.
 She says she listen the songs, mostly the video songs.
 I am so happy that she started using android phone.

 ### Thank you guys:-
 Thanks to bash, youtube-dl and ffmpeg.
 Without these tools it would have taken a lot of time to complete.
 After spending some good time with bash i feel bash is slim, easy to use, each command just does what it suppose to do, provides loads of utility and flags, provides native access to system level informations and configurations.
 Hey BASH you saved me a lot of time, and i love you, seriously __I LOVE YOU!.__

 ### Special Thanks:-
-At this very moment i thank everyone who shared their song collections with me.
+At this very moment i thank everyone(some names mentioned bellow) who shared their song collections with me.
 Some of them shared songs even before i heard about youtube!.

  Anila Mary<br>
  Anish John<br>